jityong/GCP_Cheatsheet/GCP cheatsheet.md

 - Using firewall to allow tcp:80 to be able to connect to external IP of instances VS exposing a port of clusters using LB?
 - Creating forwarding rule == creating Network LB?
 - Backend-services add MIG?
-> Backend services created through this command will start out without any backend groups.
+  - Backend services created through this command will start out without any backend groups.
 To add backend groups, use 'gcloud compute backend-services add-backend' or 'gcloud compute backend-services edit'.
+- Creating Load Balancer on GCP Console no need URL MAP, HTTP Proxies etc?
+But on CLI need?
+Plus on Console theres a firewall rule to allow for the healthcheck probe IP address to pass but on CLI we don't have that, only hace tcp:80?

+### What is an endpoint?
+  - It is a to access its resources(eg a Pod) - the resource behind the 'endpoint'
+  - An IP to access a pod, like an object-oriented representation of a REST API endpoint